SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- Settings Wheel can be disabled in Live-View
+- Last selected Datasource can be "cached", for easier treeview (can be enabled/disabled in settings)
+- Alignment functions do now have an undo function for all steps
+- socket connection is monitored, shows a waiting screen, if instance is not started or restarted
+- removed local Test file, which does not belong to the project

 ### 0.0.2-alpha.0 (2023-04-28)
 * (SKB) initial release